 He is a member of the College's New Student Orientation (NSO) Committee and coordinates the library's involvement in NSO.
 Mark is also a committee member of implementation team for CSI's Foundations of Excellence - First Year Focus, at the College.

 Polger's research interests fall within the intersection of library marketing and user experience design.
 He is most interested in how users experience the library through various promotional strategies.
-He has a keen interest in discourse analysis.
-His interest in library discourse extends to library web site vocabulary, library jargon, library signage, and promotional materials.
+He enjoys investigating how users interact with library web site vocabulary, library signage, and library promotional materials.

 Polger has been a librarian since 2000 and has adjuncting as a college instructor since 2005.
 He is a dynamic instructor who uses experiential learning to engage students.
 Polger's brand of teaching includes dialogue, discussion, interaction, storytelling, hands-on activities to foster learning and curiosity.
 He also brightens all his classes with multicoloured handouts.

 When he is not teaching or "librarianing", he likes to speedwalk, cycle, run, watch TV, and play with his cats.
 His favourite colour is purple.
 Polger is originally from Montreal, Quebec (Canada) and he moved to New York City in 2008.